 About Tony Sherry

 A senior international Emmett Instructor and advanced Emmett Practitioner for People, Horses and Dogs.
-This is my story to date.

 - Registered General Nurse